TUCKERMAN INFERNO

 Ascend from the Pinkham Notch parking area up the Tuckerman Ravine trail to the Mount Washington treeline.

-See Race Rules for additional detail about each Stage.
 The exact course may change based on race day weather and snow conditions.

 Mount Washington Treeline to the summit (or as high as conditions permit) with a technical ski mountaineering component (tying into a fixed line).